 The patient intends to cause harm to others or commit violence (e.g., planned homicide or assault).

-- Tarasoff decision: Healthcare providers have the duty to protect the intended victim of a violent crime.
+- Tarasoff decision: California Supreme Court ruling that established that health care providers have a duty to protect the intended victim of a violent crime.

-- The police should be notified and/or the victim should be warned.
+- Law enforcement authorities should be notified and/or the person at risk should be warned.